Kansas City Chiefs vs. Buffalo Bills NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Chiefs stats and trends

-- Kansas City has 10 wins against the spread in 17 games this season.
+- Kansas City has played 17 games, with 10 wins against the spread.

-- So far this season, the Chiefs have been installed as favorites by a 2.5-point margin or more 21 times and are 12-9 ATS in those games.

-- Kansas City has gone over the point total in 57.9% of its opportunities this year (11 times over 19 games with a set point total).
+- The Chiefs are 12-9 ATS when favored by 2.5 points or more this season.

-- When Kansas City picks up more than 272.8 yards, the team is 9-8 against the spread and 10-5 overall.
+- In games that Kansas City churns out more than 272.8 yards, the team is 9-8 against the spread and 10-5 overall.

 - The Chiefs have turned the ball over 25 times this season, five fewer than the Bills have forced (30).